 The right strategy for using primary sources often depends on the topic.

-Use OneSearch on the home page.
+Enter your search terms in the OneSearch box on the library home page.
 Try searching the keyword "educational attainment" using quotes around the phrase.
-Use the Refine options on the left side to select Scholarly/Peer Reviewed.
+Use the Refine options on the left side to select Peer reviewed Journals:

 Yes.
 You certainly can get help!
 You have several options.